Faisal-Kali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Counting number of directories and subdirectories
 12. Script that displays the 10 newest files in the current directory
 13. A script that takes a list of words as input and prints only words that appear exactly once
+14. Displaying lines containing the pattern root from the file